 The Driver Shortage and the Hunt for Younger Drivers

-Driver shortage has been the top issue facing the trucking industry now for four years running, as reported by the American Transportation Research Institute.
+The driver shortage has been the top issue facing the trucking industry now for four years running, as reported by the American Transportation Research Institute.
 Over the next decade the industry is projected to need around one million new drivers to meet the demand.
-Over the past year this problem has been exacerbated by the COVID-19 epidemic through limitations in processing new license applicants, as well as severely limited capacity of driver training schools.
+Over the past few years, this problem has been exacerbated by the COVID-19 pandemic through limitations in processing new license applicants, as well as severely limited capacity of driver training schools.

 In addition, the new Drug and Alcohol Clearinghouse has resulted in nearly 73,000 drivers either being temporarily or permanently removed from the driver pool due.
 It also is well documented that the average driver age continues to rise (the average age is now 55) when drivers begin to retire.
 Compounding these challenges has been a sharp increase in freight volumes with no apparent end in sight.